DeveloperLaPoste/protagonist-react/README.md

 Protagonist must be used with options `{ type: 'ast' }`.

-The JSON should look like :
+The JSON should looks like :

 ```json
 {